dajia/moudourisBrakes/wordpress/wp-content/plugins/contact-form-plugin/readme.txt

 = I'm not receiving messages from Contact Form OR The plugin does not send an email - "Sorry, email message could not be delivered." =

 Please follow the instructions below:

 1. Please check the plugin settings '/wp-admin/admin.php?page=contact_form.php' => 'What to use?' => change the lines from wp-mail to mail and vice versa.
 2. Email messages can be marked as spam on the server.
 Please choose another email instead of the admin's one ('Use this email:' block) - for example, gmail or similar.
 If the message is sent, it means that email filtering is set on your server.
 Please contact your hosting provider.
 3. Perhaps email sending is not set.
-You should install an extra plugin called WP-mail-SMTP and configure it.
-Afterwards you should send a test email from this plugin and you will see if the plugin logs have errors.
+You should install an extra plugin called <a href="https://wordpress.org/plugins/bws-smtp/" target="_blank">SMTP by BestWebSoft</a> and configure it.
+Afterwards you should open the "Send A Test Email" tab on the plugin settings page, check an option "Display log", send a test email and you will see if the plugin logs have errors.

 Note: If the Contact Form sends letters, but you don't receive them, you can install our plugin Contact Form to DB in order not to lose the sent letters for the time the problem is being solved.

 = I have some problems with the plugin's work.
 What Information should I provide to receive proper support? =

 Please make sure that the problem hasn't been discussed yet on our forum (<a href="http://support.bestwebsoft.com" target="_blank">http://support.bestwebsoft.com</a>).
 If no, please provide the following data along with your problem's description:

-1. the link to the page where the problem occurs
+1. The link to the page where the problem occurs.
-2. the name of the plugin and its version.
+2. The name of the plugin and its version.
 If you are using a pro version - your order number.
-3. the version of your WordPress installation
+3. The version of your WordPress installation.
-4. copy and paste into the message your system status report.
+4. Copy and paste into the message your system status report.
 Please read more here: <a href="https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/edit?pli=1" target="_blank">Instuction on System Status</a>

 == Screenshots ==

-1. Contact Form display.
-2. Plugin settings in WordPress admin panel.
+1. Plugin settings in WordPress admin panel.
+2. Plugin additional settings.
+3. Plugin appearance settings.
+4. Contact Form display.
-3. Contact Form display with additional fields.
+5. Contact Form display with additional fields.
-4. Plugin settings in WordPress admin panel with additional fields.
-5. Widget settings for using shortcode in the sidebar.
+6. Widget settings for using shortcode in the sidebar.
-6. Plugin extra settings in WordPress admin panel with additional fields.

 == Changelog ==

+= V3.89 - 13.03.2015 =
+* Bugfix : Bug with undefined function on plugin's settings page was fixed.

+= V3.88 - 06.03.2015 =
+* Bugfix : Bugs with syntax error and undefined function were fixed.

+= V3.87 - 05.03.2015 =
+* Bugfix : Error with option name when Contact Form Multi plugin is activated was fixed.
+* Update : Plugin performance was improved.
+* Update : BWS plugins section was updated.
+* Update : The French language file is updated.

+= V3.86 - 19.02.2015 =
+* Bugfix : Bug with Contact Form impacting 'From name' headers in messages sent by other plugins was fixed.
+* Update : 'Additional options' block was moved to a new tab, which is now named 'Additional settings'.
+* Update : 'Extra settings' tab name was changed to 'Appearance'.
+* NEW : The Greek language file is added.

 = V3.85 - 25.12.2014 =
 * NEW : We added functionality for displaying two or more contact forms on a single page.